nice-game-hints/deponia-doomsday/06-fair/020-boat.md

 keywords: porta fisco, love tunnel, pimp
 ---

 Did you explore the area?
 There is a love tunnel at the right of main square.
-You can get in if you have a photo of love.
+You can get a boat if you have a photo of love.

 # Photo of love?
 Frst and most importantly you need [your girlfriend next to you in the photo](025-mock-goal.md).